 First, the City of London is the jewel in the crown of both the British economy and the European financial system.
 It does six times more financial services business with the EU than the EU does with the UK.
 London accounts for 40 per cent of Europe’s assets under management (and 85 per cent of hedge fund assets), 60 per cent of its capital markets business, 78 per cent of its foreign exchange trading, and 74 per cent of its derivatives trading.
 The UK securities market is the biggest in Europe, the UK banking sector is the biggest source of cross-border lending to EU banks and corporates with more than £1.1tn of loans outstanding, and the UK is by far the largest market in Europe for ‘alternative finance’.

-Second, as I have written elsewhere in Briefings for Brexit, the EU is facing a series of political, economic and financial crises.
+Third, as I have written elsewhere in Briefings for Brexit, the EU is facing a series of political, economic and financial crises.
 It has become a fundamentally protectionist trading bloc and is no longer a force for global liberalisation.
 It is becoming increasingly undemocratic and authoritarian – as its appalling treatment of Greece in 2015 made clear.
 And to top it all, the euro project will turn out to be the biggest single – and most predictable – failure in global financial history.
-When this happens, the European banking system will collapse and there will be economic catastrophe in the peripheral states of the EU.
-Even before the collapse, unemployment rates in the peripheral states are 10-15% and youth unemployment rates exceed 30%.
+When this happens, the European banking system will collapse.
+Key Eurozone banks – such as Deutsche Bank, Societe Generale, BNP, Santander, ING and UniCredit – are already in very serious financial difficulties.
+This will be followed by economic catastrophe in the peripheral states of the EU.
+Even before the collapse, unemployment rates in the peripheral states are 10-15% and youth unemployment rates exceed 30% (58% in Sicily).

 In view of this, why would anyone in their right mind allow their financial regulations to be dictated from Brussels once the UK leaves the EU?
 If Brussels refuses to accept enhanced equivalence or mutual recognition, then the City is more than capable of ‘going it alone’ – as it has done very successfully for most of its history and as countries such as Switzerland, Hong Kong and Singapore are currently doing.